 Explore her fears and acknowledge the obstacles

-Ask how she feels about her AOD use and becoming a parent.
+Ask how she feels about her alcohol and other drugs use and becoming a parent.
 Name the shame and stigma by talking with her about how she may have experienced this from family, community and professionals, and explore whether this stigma has any impact on her willingness to access support.

-Even though she may be very motivated to reduce or cease her AOD use, still acknowledge how difficult it is to stop or get control of problematic AOD use.
+Even though she may be very motivated to reduce or cease her alcohol and other drugs use, still acknowledge how difficult it is to stop or get control of problematic alcohol and other drugs use.
 Let her know you understand that just stopping her use is unlikely and could be dangerous for her or her baby.

-Ask her what she knows about AOD use during pregnancy and her treatment options.
+Ask her what she knows about alcohol and other drugs use during pregnancy and her treatment options.
 If she has some information, ask her about who gave her this information and how.
 Talk about what worries her most about her substance use, for herself and her unborn baby.

 Talk about her best hopes for being a mother

 Explore what kind of mother she hopes to be.
 Talk about her thoughts on breastfeeding, co-sleeping and sharing parenthood with her partner.